rahra/parsefsh/README.md

 run on most systems as long as the are based on a Little Endian CPU (such as Intel).
 It is written on Linux but tested also on FreeBSD and Windows.

-Parsefsh reads FSH data from standard input and outputs the waypoints, tracks and routes in OSM, GPX, or CSV format to stdout.
+Parsefsh reads FSH data from standard input (stdin) and outputs the waypoints, tracks and routes in OSM, GPX, or CSV format to standard output (stdout).
 Use the command line option `-f gpx` or `-f csv` to changes the output format to GPX or CSV.
 OSM is the default format.
 The following command shows how to run it.

 ```Shell
 parsefsh < ARCHIVE.FSH > archive.osm